With the costs of adoption, it is no wonder that so many people are wanting to know, what is the cheapest way to adopt a child?

 You may still get paid after you adopt a foster child, depending on the state you adopt in.
 State subsidies for adopting a foster child may also be available depending on income, such as continued help with medical, food, etc. Adoptive parents also qualify for the Adoption Tax Credit.

-Getting paid to foster a child should never be a motivating factor to becoming a foster parent.
-The monthly compensation while fostering a child is very minimal and is meant to cover the basic necessities.
+Getting paid to foster a child should never be a motivating factor in becoming a foster parent.
+The monthly compensation while fostering a child is very minimal and is meant to cover the necessities.